jhogan/core/README.md

 needed.).

 The `entities` and `entity` class provide the base classes for ORM `entities` and `entity` classes.
-See [below](#assets-orm-module) for more on ORM classes.
+See the section on [object-relational mapping](#assets-orm-module) for more on ORM classes.

 <a id="assets-orm-module"></a>
 ## Object-relational mapper (ORM) module ##
-An important part part of the framework is the **object-relational mapper (ORM)**.
-It provides the persistence layer for the [GEM](#assets-gem) classes as well as other data-driven classes.
-These classes are collectively refered to as "ORM classes"
+An important part of the framework is the **object-relational mapper (ORM)**.
+It provides the persistence layer for the [GEM](#assets-gem) classes as well as other [active record](https://en.wikipedia.org/wiki/Active_record_pattern) classes.
+These classes are collectively refered to as "ORM classes".

-Basic data mutation (creation, updating, and deletion) operations for ORM object is provided through the `save()` method, and data queriying is provided through the constructors.
+Basic data mutation operations (e.g., creating, updating, and deleting) for ORM object are provided through the `save()` method.
+Data queriying is provided through the constructors.

 The ORM protects data from invalid data through the ORM object's